enriquein/PdfFieldNameStamper/README.md

 Releases
 --------

-You can download the latest binary release from here: https://dl.dropboxusercontent.com/u/2986131/extern/PdfFieldNameStamper_latest.zip
+You can download the latest binary release from [here](https://dl.dropboxusercontent.com/u/2986131/extern/PdfFieldNameStamper_latest.zip).